Graduates of our Psychology program are well positioned for entry into a variety of industries and professions.

 - Business in both public and private sectors

-Our graduates are well prepared to pursue master’s level study in counseling, school counseling, experimental psychology, social work, and other related fields.
+Our graduates are well prepared to pursue master’s or doctoral level study in counseling, school counseling, experimental psychology, social work, and other related fields.

 Take the Next Steps